-“I would always describe that maths was shapes not numbers and that was the first time I’d heard anybody but me talk about what numbers looked like,” says Padgett.
+“I would always describe that math was shapes not numbers and that was the first time I’d heard anybody but me talk about what numbers looked like,” says Padgett.

 Brogaard believes the brain injury Padgett sustained caused him to develop a form of synaesthesia that made him an acquired savant

 It is estimated to effect only around 4% of the population.
 Some synesthetes might see certain colours when they hear music or smell something that’s not there when feeling a particular emotion.

 The condition is caused by connections between parts of the brain that are not there in other people.
 You can be born this way or some type of trauma, an injury, a stroke, an allergic reaction, can change the brain.